mufancom/code-boilerplates/README.md

 npm install --global magicspace makeflow/mufan-code-boilerplates
 ```

 > As this repository is updated on a daily basis, the package `@mufan/code-boilerplates` is not published to NPM registry.
-Instead we are installing from github `makeflow/mufan-code-boilerplates`.
+Instead we are installing from GitHub `makeflow/mufan-code-boilerplates`.

 ### Create magicspace configuration